 It’s no secret that exercise has been linked to better sleep, less stress, and increased focus.
 All of these things are important at back to school time — for both students and parents.
 Whether you’re a morning or evening exerciser, moving your body is crucial for handling the shifts in routine and seasons.

-In case you need inspiration, here are some of our favorite short workouts to get your blood pumping and your brain working.
+In case you need inspiration, here are some of our favorite short workouts to get your blood pumping and your brain working, whether you’re a groom preparing for an upcoming wedding or a stay at home mom looking to make the most of the day.

 A Tabata workout means that each exercise is completed for a total of eight rounds — 20 seconds of work and 10 seconds of rest.
 You do each movement for 20 seconds as hard as you can, rest for 10, then do the same movement 7 more times.
 Rest 30 seconds — 1 minute after each completed movement.